Efficient Rejection Sampling in the Entropy-Optimal Range: Further Entropy Properties

 Combining \cref{eq:weight-nu-entropy,eq:rejection-nu-entropy} gives the desired bound on the total cost of ALDR:

-To establish the necessary and sufficient conditions for equality, it suffices to note that every inequality in \cref{eq:weight-nu-entropy,eq:rejection-nu-entropy} is an equality if and only if the corresponding multiplication $c_K \times a_i$ does not carry, by \cref{lemma:nu-derivation}.
-Therefore, the final result is an equality if and only if none of the multiplications $c_K \times a_i$ carry $(i=0,1,\dots,n)$. \end{proof}
+To establish the necessary and sufficient conditions for equality, it is sufficient to note that every inequality in \cref{eq:weight-nu-entropy,eq:rejection-nu-entropy} is an equality iff the corresponding multiplication $c_K \times a_i$ does not carry, by \cref{lemma:nu-derivation}.
+Therefore, the final result is an equality iff none of the multiplications $c_K \times a_i$ carry $(i=0,1,\dots,n)$. \end{proof}